What is a Business Intelligence Analyst and What Do They Do?

 Often, business intelligence analysts are part of an organization’s data science and BI department.
 Depending on the size of an organization, business intelligence analysts can work with a large team of data scientists and other business intelligence analysts, or they can operate in a small team or even independently.

-Business intelligence analysts usually report to senior level executives, such as the:
+Business intelligence analysts usually report to senior level executives, such as:

-Entry-level business intelligence analysts, however, will typically report to a mid-level manager or higher-level analyst, such as the:
+Entry-level business intelligence analysts, however, will typically report to a mid-level manager or higher-level analyst, such as: